Ilya Repin: Move to Finland (1890)

 In 1890, Repin met Natalia Nordman (1863–1914), who became his common-law wife.
 She was the daughter of an admiral, a writer and feminist, an activist for the improvement of working conditions.
 She advocated a simple life close to nature.
-In 1899, he acquired land near a village of Kuokkala, about forty kilometres north of St. Petersburg, and they built what is the Penaty Memorial Estate, a country house, which became his home for the next thirty years.
-It was located in the Grand Duchy of Finland, then part of the Russian Empire, about an hour by train from St. Petersburg.
+In 1899, he acquired land near the village of Kuokkala, about forty kilometres north of St. Petersburg, and they built what is the Penaty Memorial Estate, a country house, which became his home for the next thirty years.
+It was located in the Viipuri Province of the Grand Duchy of Finland, about an hour by train from St. Petersburg.
 At first he used it only as a summer house, but after he resigned from the St. Petersburg Academy of Fine Arts in 1907, it became his full-time home and studio.
 It was a rather eccentric estate, including a studio covered with a pyramidal lantern roof, a landscape garden with a "Pushkin alley" of trees, a multicoloured music kiosk in the Egyptian style, and a telescope overlooking the Gulf of Finland.
 He hosted vegetarian breakfasts for his guests (a practice he adapted from Tolstoy), and very elaborate receptions on Wednesdays.
 His Wednesday guests included the opera singer Chaliapin, the writer Maxim Gorky, the composer Alexander Glazunov the writer Aleksandr Kuprin; artists Vasily Polenov, Isaak Brodsky and Nicolai Fechin as well as poet Vladimir Mayakovsky, philosopher Vasily Rozanov and scientist Vladimir Bekhterev.

 In 1900, he took Nordman to the World Exhibition in Paris, where he served as a painting judge.
 They visited Munich, the Tyrol, and Prague, His painting Get Thee Behind Me, Satan! was shown at the 29th Exhibition of the Wanderers.
 In 1901, he received from the tsar one of his largest commissions, portraits of all sixty members of State Council.
 He proceeded with the help of photographs and the aid of two of his students.
 One of the subjects was Alexander Kerensky, the Russian president before the Bolshevik seizure of power.
 In addition to his government commissions, he found time for a light work on an entirely different theme; a painting in 1902–1903 called What Freedom! depicting two students dancing in the waves at the beach after completing their examinations.